-For more information on model building in Sarah Nexus, please view Lhasa’s video on Model Building and Interpreting Confidence, presented by Account Manager Dr Dave Yeo.
+For more information on model building in Sarah Nexus, please view Lhasa’s video on Model Building and Interpreting Confidence, presented by Principal Application Scientist, Dr. Dave Yeo.

 There are five simple steps to take when building a model in Sarah Nexus:

 - Add New Data - Import a dataset to base the model on, or import data to supplement an existing model.

 - Conflict/Duplicate - The data is processed to remove any conflicting or duplicated data.
 Following standardisation, if there are any compounds within your dataset with the same or conflicting results, these will be detected and dealt with.
 Those with conflicting results are removed and those with the same results will be reduced to a single entry.
 If you are creating a brand new model, the standardisation techniques can be altered from the default techniques.

 - Model Settings - The user can name the model and decide which reasoning type is used (weighted/ single most confident/ conservative).
 The Equivocal and Sensitivity settings can be defined.